FasterXML/jackson-annotations/README.md

 ### Maven, Java package

-All annotations are in Java package `com.fasterxml.core.annotation`.
+All annotations are in Java package `com.fasterxml.jackson.annotation`.
 To use annotations, you need to use Maven dependency:

 ```xml